lukaszsobek/product-listing-page/README.md

 - Can run tests on parts of the application listed below.

 ## Test coverage:
-- Components (smart & dumb), actions, components, reducers, store, middleware
+- Components (smart & dumb), actions, components, reducers, store